Andrew-code2020/ms3onlinecookbook/README.md

 ##### Existing Features

-- Internal links to different parts of the Temple Lean Recipe website
+- Internal links to different parts of the Temple Lean Recipes website
 - External links that open different platforms such as social media, the developers Milestone 1 project website and the developers private blog.
 The social media accounts, the developers Milestone 1 project website and the developers private blog are linked to this project to demonstrate the skill of adding external links.
 - Header - Contains the Navbar design for desktop and mobile devices
 - Easy navigation - The Navbar at the top of each page is similar to conventional navbars of other recipe pages allowing the user an intuitive experience on a perhaps unfamiliar website.
 We maintained this navbar across each page using a base template for ease of navigation and coding.
-The top part of the navbar including log in and registeration collapse on a mobile devices to a single apple icon which the user can click on.
+The top part of the navbar including log in and registeration collapse on a mobile device to a single apple icon which the user can click on.
 The navbar items Breakfast, Lunch, Dinner and Snacks appear after you register or log in.
-This was done to avoid overhwleming the user when they land on the page and guide them to log in or regsiter and then more content will be revealed.
+This was done to avoid overhwleming the user when they land on the page and guide them to log in or register and then more content will be revealed.
 - Footer - Linked to some pages we used to develop the website and contains direct links to the developers Social Media platforms, Milestone 1 project and private blog.
 Temple Lean recipes social media specific to this site does not exist but is in future plans.
 - Section - The middle section is where the block content Jinja template is injected.
 The content changes on each page and gives basic information on aspects of the Temple Lean Recipes site.
 - Hero Image - The eye catching landing/homepage page is designed to convey to the user that they have arrived on a Temple Lean Recipes site as distinct from the gym site.